Olive Oil Buying Guide: Choose the Right Extra Virgin Oil

 Common Mistakes to Avoid

-• Choosing by “best before” without checking harvest date
+• Choosing by "best before" without checking the harvest date

 • Buying clear glass bottles exposed to light